VivekAshar/ImpCalc/1_Requirements/README.md

 ## Cost and Features
 * The utility is developed using open-source tools.
 #### Features:
+* User intutive CLI with multiple menu's.
-* Works as CLI in both linux & Windows.
+* Works in both linux and windows.
+* Can calculate Series Combination for:
+    a.
+Equivalent Resistance
+    b.
+Equivalent Capacitance
+    c.
+Equivalent Inducatance
+    d.
+RLC Impedance
+* Can calculate Parallel Combination for:
+    a.
+Equivalent Resistance
+    b.
+Equivalent Capacitance
+    c.
+Equivalent Inducatance
+    d.
+RLC Impedance
-* Can calculate Equivalent Resistance, Equivalent Capacitance, Equivalent Inducatance, Impedance and Resonant Frequency.
+* Can calculate Resonant Frequency to help in tuning.
-* Not but no the least can calculate for both the combinations of series and parallel.

 ## Defining Our System